treytMSFT/sql-docs/azure-sql/managed-instance/machine-learning-services-differences.md

 ## Outbound network access

 Network access is disallowed or blocked and cannot be enabled.
-The outbound network connection for Azure SQL Managed Instance is not avaialble for Machine Learning Services.
+The outbound network connection for Azure SQL Managed Instance is not available for Machine Learning Services.

 ## Next steps